derby-developers/api_doc/source/index.html.md

 ### Returns

-A token object if successful, or an error message (with HTTP status 401) if not.
+A `Token` object if successful, or an error message (with HTTP status 401) if not.

 > Failure Example